✔ No account fees or minimums ✔ Up to 4.20% APY

 2. Having a Social Life Can Be Nonexistent

-Your friends and family are likely on the list of things you enjoy most in life.
-Being able to afford a dinner out with loved ones can really boost your mood.
-Heading to a concert with friends can create memories that last a lifetime.
+Spending time with your friends and family are likely on the list of things you enjoy most in life.
 But a full social calendar may put you in a sticky financial situation if you haven’t saved anything.
 From movie dates to happy hours to ball games, these expenses can add up.

 No matter your income level, how much money you save each paycheck can make the difference between having a nonexistent social life and a happening one.